 - d. ratings on relevant items from Supervision and Rotation Evaluation forms completed by interns - C. Scholarly Inquiry Interns are expected to demonstrate competence in scholarly inquiry as relevant to patient assessment, diagnosis, and intervention.
 Interns are expected to seek out professional writings regarding assessment, diagnosis, and intervention as needed to enhance knowledge about a patient's psychological status.
 Interns engaged in a research secondary rotation are expected to collaborate on a scholarly product by the end of the internship year.
 Because interns are assigned to different tracks and secondary rotations, their experiences will vary.
-For instance, the Behavioral Medicine and Geropsychology Research Track requires ~50% intern participation in research activities, including collaboration on one or more scholarly products.
+For instance, the OCD and Related Disorders Track tends to place more emphasis on scholarly work compared to other tracks.